cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 Certificate Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A certificate container is used to group X.509 Certificates with other secrets that are needed to successfully use the certificate.
+Use certificate containers to group X.509 Certificates with other secrets that are needed to successfully use the certificate.
 For example:

   * certificate